the-turing-way/the-turing-way/book/website/collaboration/new-community/virtual-onboarding.md

 It can be intimidating to be the first to speak as a new member - consider asking your team to do a "who's who" and introduce themselves first in meetings.

 Names and roles are also easy to forget, particulary if we aren't seeing people in the office every day.
 It can be helpful to store this information somewhere, for example, by sending around an introductory email.

 Also consider organising an online social, such as a video game or escape room to help new members integrate into the group.

 ## Support

-Buddy - informal peer support
-Mentor - more formal support
+You can provide one-on-one support - such as a buddy for informal peer support, or a mentor, for more formal support.

-* Helps the new joiner understand group norms by asking any sensitive questions
+This elps the new joiner understand group norms, and allows them to ask any sensitive questions they wouldn't like to raise in a group discussion.

 ## Onboarding document guidelines :open_book:

 Your project can have an onboarding document or manual.
 This creates a set of shared expectations, and acts as a reference for new members to find information about resources, or who to ask for help if they have a problem.

 ### Suggested sections and content:

 #### Group culture

 Every group or workplace has a different culture, and expectations aren't always clear when a new member joins.
 You can help them settle in by making the culture clear here.

 This can be especially important for people who experience discrimination - do they know that they can approach you and be listened to if they experience harrassment or discrimination?